nrwl/nx/docs/shared/core-tutorial/02-create-cli.md

 2. As the scripts in the project get more complex, `project.json` tends to have a flatter structure - rather than a long horizontal line in `package.json` with all the cli flags.
 3. The easiest method to run scripts provided in Nx plugins is to use a `project.json` file.

 All of these reasons are matters of preference.
 After this tutorial, you should have enough of a taste of both styles to make an informed decision about which format you prefer.
-Read more about [package.json configuration](/configuration/packagejson) and [project.json configuration](configuration/projectjson) in their respective guides.
+Read more about [project configuration](/reference/project-configuration).

 ### Project.json syntax